nervosnetwork/ckb-sdk-java/README.md

 - [CKB-indexer RPC doc](https://github.com/nervosnetwork/ckb-indexer/blob/master/README.md)
 - [Mercury RPC doc](https://github.com/nervosnetwork/mercury/blob/main/core/rpc/README.md).

+### Mercury
+[Mercury](https://github.com/nervosnetwork/mercury) is a development service in CKB ecosystem, providing many useful [RPC APIs](https://github.com/nervosnetwork/mercury/blob/main/core/rpc/README.md) for development like querying transaction or getting udt asset information.
+You need to deploy your own mercury and sync data with the network before using it.

+ckb-java-sdk also integrate with Mercury.
+For usage guide, please check the [examples](./ckb-api/src/test/java/org/nervos/api/mercury).

 ### Build transaction

 In order to build transaction, you have to collect the live cells that you want to spend at first.
 In the example below we use CKB indexer to get live cells.
 You also can get them by manual (e.g. check on [CKB explorer](https://explorer.nervos.org/)) or by your own database.